Beginner Rule Confusion: When You Can Volley

 Related terms

-- Two-Bounce RuleThe two-bounce rule requires the ball to bounce once on each side before either team may volley: the serve must bounce on the return side, the return must bounce on the serving side, and only after those two bounces may either team hit a ball before it bounces.
+- Two-Bounce RuleThe two-bounce rule requires the ball to bounce once on each side before either team may volley.
+This means the serve must bounce on the return side, the return must bounce on the serving side, and only after those two bounces may either team hit a ball before it bounces.

 - VolleyA volley is any shot hit out of the air before the ball bounces.
 In pickleball it must be struck while standing outside the kitchen — the non-volley zone — making footwork and position as important as stroke mechanics.

-- Non-Volley Zone ViolationA non-volley zone violation happens when a player volleys a ball while any part of their body, clothing, or paddle touches the kitchen or its line, including from momentum right after the volley.
+- Non-Volley Zone ViolationA non-volley zone violation happens when a player volleys a ball.
+At the same time, any part of their body, clothing, or paddle touches the kitchen or its line, including from momentum right after the volley.

 Related guides & benchmarks